 I wrote a piece about dogs and Xmas, featuring my dear old Labrador, Harry, for a local newspaper in December 2007.
-With Xmas 2017 and the tenth anniversary of the article’s publication looming, I shared it again on Tall And True.
+With Xmas 2017 and the tenth anniversary of the article’s publication looming, I shared it again recently on Tall And True.

 In the days since republishing the article, I’ve seen several disturbing posts on social media.
 For example, on pounds and shelters filling with older dogs as people trade in their faithful family pet for new puppies in time for Xmas.
 It’s as if dogs are “iGadgets” or fashion accessories to be updated regularly!

 I know some of the posts may be clickbait, but when I saw one shared by a fellow dog trainer, Dominique Hone of The Dog Brigade, it made me feel sick and moved me to tears.

-As Dom commented in her shared post, “If you can’t keep a dog NO matter what, then don’t get one.”
+As Dom commented in her post, “If you can’t keep a dog NO matter what, then don’t get one.”

-“People should not buy a cute puppy or adopt a rescue dog unless they are fully prepared for the ongoing responsibility (and cost) of being a dog owner.”
+“People should not buy a cute puppy or adopt a rescue dog unless they are fully prepared for the ongoing responsibility and cost of being a dog owner.”

 © 2017 Robert Fairhead